realar-project/realar/README.md

 Realar **targeted to** all scale applications up to complex enterprise solutions on microfrontends architecture.

 You can use as many from Realar as you want.
-For small websites or theme switchers, two functions are enough:ok_hand: Step by step on the applications scale stairs you can take more and more.
+For small websites or theme switchers, two functions are enough:ok_hand: Step by step on applications scale stairs you can take more and more.
 From sharing state to all application parts, to modulable architecture with apps composition.

 ### Classes usage